kevmoore391/event-api-assignment/README.md

 ### Considerations for enhancements:
 - This app could be split up, if in a microservice architecture, the scheduled process could be one app while the controller could be is own app.
 - The connection strings should be moved to a secret vault for security purposes.
 The azure vault is not available on a free azure account so the connection strings will stay in the config file for the purpose of this assignment.
 - I wanted it to be easy to connect to a database locally, without having to run mysql or postgres locally.
 Azure sql databases was very quick to setup and was the best option to make this possible for the assignment.
-Since the hosted SQL database can be accessed by a loccaly run version, I had to configure the database wirewall to allow all connections.
+Since the hosted SQL database can be accessed by a loccaly run version, I had to configure the database firewall to allow all connections.
 Outside of this assignment, this would not be ideal and specific ip addresses would be specified.
 - As Ticketmaster and SeatGeek both offer a vast choice of api's, I chose simple examples for the purpose of this assignment.
   - For Ticketmaster, im using thier /event?StateCode=NY endpoint.
   - For SeatGeek im using thier /events?venue.state=NY endpoint.
   - This could be further expanded to cycle tthrough a list of state codes or to attempt to search via specific performer or venue.
   - Both Apis require an API token which are stored in the  App.Config file for this assignment.
 - I created a test project to create unit tests for the Controller.
 However for the sake of the assignment i added the Test directory and the commented EventControllerTest file.
 All the tests pass.
 Further from this I would flesh out tests to use the endpoints rather than direct function names.
 I would also create tests for all other functionality and find a way to have them execute in the same project (rather than a referencing test project) and find a way to execute the tests on github when the branch is pushed.
+The tests use memory storage as a mock database for testing which might not be ideal, so a proper solution may be needed there.
 - For security purposes the endpoints could be locked down to particular users or services within azure.